Merle Tuve

-Merle Anthony Tuve (June 27, 1901 – May 20, 1982) was an American geophysicist who was the Chairman of the Office of Scientific Research and Development's Section T, which was created in August 1940.
+Merle Antony Tuve (June 27, 1901 – May 20, 1982) was an American geophysicist who was the Chairman of the Office of Scientific Research and Development's Section T, which was created in August 1940.
 He was founding director of the Johns Hopkins University Applied Physics Laboratory, the main laboratory of Section T during the war from 1942 onward.
 He was a pioneer in the use of pulsed radio waves whose discoveries opened the way to the development of radar and nuclear energy.

 Background

 Merle Antony Tuve was born in Canton, South Dakota.
 He and physicist Ernest Lawrence were childhood friends.
 All four of his grandparents were born in Norway and subsequently immigrated to the United States.
 His father, Anthony G. Tuve, was president of Augustana College and his mother, Ida Marie Larsen Tuve, taught music there.
-After Tuve's father died in the influenza epidemic of 1918, the family moved to Minneapolis, where Merle attended the University of Minnesota; he received there a BS degree in 1922 and an MS degree in 1923 both in Physics.
-Following a year at Princeton where he was an instructor, Tuve subsequently went to work for his doctorate at Johns Hopkins University.
-He obtained there his PhD degree in physics in 1927.
+After Tuve's father died in the influenza epidemic of 1918, the family moved to Minneapolis, where Merle attended the University of Minnesota; he received there a Bachelor of Science in 1922 and a Master of Science in 1923 both in Physics.
+Following a year at Princeton University where he was an instructor, Tuve subsequently went to work for his doctorate at Johns Hopkins University.
+He obtained there his PhD in physics in 1927.